Sula-The-Light/AaDS/README.md

 ![Task 2 ](https://github.com/Sula-The-Light/AaDS/blob/main/Task2.png)

+I created another recursive function *sum* to find the total sum of the array.
+This allowed me to avoid loops and reduce the problem step by step.
+Then i calculated the average by dividing the result by the number of elements.

 ## Task 3 — Prime (1)

 ![Task 3 (1) ](https://github.com/Sula-The-Light/AaDS/blob/main/Task3%20(1).png)

+At this task , i had to use a recursive function *isPrime* to check divisibility.
+The function increases the divisor step by step and stops when it faces a condition.
+This approach makes checking all possible divisors without using loops simple.

 ## Task 3 - Prime (2)

 ![Task 3 (2) ](https://github.com/Sula-The-Light/AaDS/blob/main/Task3%20(2).png)

+It's just an example of a composite number

 ## Task 4 — Factorial

 ![Task 4 ](https://github.com/Sula-The-Light/AaDS/blob/main/Task%204.png)

+Task 4 was an easy part , because I just implemented a recursive function *Fact* using the formula n! = n × (n-1)! and it took me a short time to write everything.
+The base case ensures the recursion stops correctly.
+This method reduces the complexity of repeated multiplication.

 # Part 2 — Sequences